Caching FormsImproved in 5.0+

 }}

-, which just returns a fresh CSRF token.
-This is then replaced in the CSRF token field of all forms on the page.
+This script uses AJAX to request https://yourwebsite.com/dynamic, which returns a fresh CSRF token.
+The token is then automatically injected into the CSRF fields of all forms on the page.

 - Plain JS